Finances for Self-funded students

 After you have submitted your application and your application was assessed academically acceptable by the GEM consortium, you will receive an invoice automatically for the tuition fee.

-If you require a full invoice of these total costs for instance for an alternative scholarship provider, please contact us.
+If you require a full invoice of these total costs, for instance, for an alternative scholarship provider, please contact us.

 Cost estimation for self-funded students | Partner Countries | Programme Countries |